django/channels/docs/introduction.rst

-The *scope* is a set of details about a single incoming connection - such as the path a web request was made from, or the originating IP address of a WebSocket, or the user messaging a chatbot - and persists throughout the connection.
+The *scope* is a set of details about a single incoming connection - such as the path a web request was made from, or the originating IP address of a WebSocket, or the user messaging a chatbot.
+The scope persists throughout the connection.

 For HTTP, the scope just lasts a single request.
 For WebSockets, it lasts for